raspbianlike/Zero/README.md

 # Zero
-Zero - A small and painless "process_vm" wrapper
+Zero - A small and painless Linux memory hacking wrapper